New Carrollton, Maryland: Primary and secondary schools

-Almost all residents are zoned to Charles Carroll Middle School (6130 Lamont Drive) while some are zoned to Thomas Johnson Middle School.
-Almost all residents are zoned to Parkdale High School (6001 Good Luck Road) while some are zoned to DuVal High School.
+Most residents attend Charles Carroll Middle School (6130 Lamont Drive), while some are zoned to Thomas Johnson Middle School.
+Similarly, most high school students attend Parkdale High School (6001 Good Luck Road), with some zoned to DuVal High School.

-In addition, Margaret Brent Regional Center (5816 Lamont Terrace), is a school for children with special needs, is located in New Carrollton.
+Margaret Brent Regional Center (5816 Lamont Terrace), a school for children with special needs, is also located in New Carrollton.

-Public libraries
+Public Libraries

-Prince George's County Memorial Library System operates the New Carrollton Library.
+The Prince George's County Memorial Library System operates the New Carrollton Library.

 Geography

 New Carrollton is located at 38°57′59″N 76°52′36″W (38.966360, -76.876643).

 According to the United States Census Bureau, the city has a total area of 1.53 sqmi, all land.